 Becker oversees all of Somerston’s winemaking and vineyard operations.
 He has a tremendous thirst for knowledge about each element of winery and vineyard operations and is constantly developing new ideas for improvement.
 Becker’s management style encourages innovation and entrepreneurship by allowing employees to take ownership of, and improve, their positions, the vineyards, and the winery.
 He maintains strong relationships with vineyard workers, many of whom live on-site, having worked the property for decades before Becker knew it existed.

-Tom Eddy completed his oenology degree at UC Davis, part of the Class of ’74, a group of winemakers often credited for the meteoric rise in the quality of wine in California in the last 30 years.
+Tom Eddy completed his oenology degree at UC Davis, Class of ’74, which is known as a group of winemakers often credited for the meteoric rise in the quality of wine in California.
 Before starting the family wine company in 1989, Tom had been winemaker for some of the largest and smallest wineries in California.
-A published author and recognized winery expert, Tom’s personal stamp of winemaking and winery construction has influenced much of the Napa and Sonoma Valleys, with a broad consulting client base extending from California to Texas and from Washington State to South America.
+A published author and recognized winery expert, Tom’s personal stamp of winemaking and winery construction has influenced much of the Napa and Sonoma Valleys.

 Domaine du Pégau was created in 1987 when Laurence was back from her first step of Oenology School and second step of Trading Wine and Spirits School in Paris.
 Laurence and her father, Paul Féraud, decided it was time to leave Paul’s parent’s winery to build one of their own, and to develop their brand Pégau.
 Together they were able to produce the same traditional Châteauneuf du Pape style of the Féraud family.

 Flanagan wines started in 1999.
 Planting began in 2001 and included Cabernet, Merlot, and Syrah.
-In 2011, Flanagan acquired the 29 acre 3 Starrs Vineyard in the heart of the Russian River Valley, producing ripe, balanced Pinot Noir and Chardonnay that are classic Russian River Valley wines.
+In 2011, Flanagan acquired the 29 acre 3 Starrs Vineyard in the heart of the Russian River Valley, producing ripe, balanced Pinot Noir and Chardonnay.
 Flanagan is becoming known for stunning Syrah and elegant, site-driven expressions of Bordeaux varietals.

 Eric, Kit and their 3 daughters (Riley, Lola, and Ruby) make their home at the 3 Starrs Vineyard along with 3 dogs, 4 ducks, 6 Dwarf Nigerian goats, 2 geese, and 1 mule (also named Ruby).